StemForAll 2025

 Project participants:

-Yunsung Hong (yhong25@u.rochester.edu), Asilbek Ismatilloev (aismatil@u.rochester.edu), Suleman Khan (skhan22@student.monroecc.edu), Siwoo Lee (slee301@u.rochester.edu), Bowen Li (bli59@u.rochester.edu), Hanzhang Li (hli116@u.rochester.edu), Yuanzhu Li (yli284@u.rochester.edu), Hope Mwaibanje (hmwaiban@u.rochester.edu), Asad Shahab (ashahab4@u.rochester.edu), Diego De Los Santos (ddeloss2@u.rochester.edu), Josih Torres (Jtorr31@u.rochester.edu), Jingyao Wang Wu (jwangwu@u.rochester.edu), Yicheng Wang (ywang407@u.rochester.edu), David Yen (dyen3@u.rochester.edu), Jefferey Zhang (jeffery.zhang.work@gmail.com), Joseph Xia (jxia9@u.rochester.edu), Alexander Yu (ayu31@u.rochester.edu)
+Yunsung Hong (yhong25@u.rochester.edu), Asilbek Ismatilloev (aismatil@u.rochester.edu), Suleman Khan (skhan22@student.monroecc.edu), Siwoo Lee (slee301@u.rochester.edu), Bowen Li (bli59@u.rochester.edu), Hanzhang Li (hli116@u.rochester.edu), Hope Mwaibanje (hmwaiban@u.rochester.edu), Asad Shahab (ashahab4@u.rochester.edu), Diego De Los Santos (ddeloss2@u.rochester.edu), Josih Torres (Jtorr31@u.rochester.edu), Jingyao Wang Wu (jwangwu@u.rochester.edu), Yicheng Wang (ywang407@u.rochester.edu), David Yen (dyen3@u.rochester.edu), Jefferey Zhang (jeffery.zhang.work@gmail.com), Joseph Xia (jxia9@u.rochester.edu), Alexander Yu (ayu31@u.rochester.edu), Zesheng Yu (zyu35@u.rochester.edu)

 Things to learn (or review) before the workshop: